 RiVax Ricin Toxin Vaccine Description

-RiVax Ricin Toxin Vaccine is Soligenix's proprietary heat stable recombinant subunit vaccine developed to protect against exposure to ricin toxin.
-RiVax® contains a genetically altered version of a Ricin Toxin A (RTA) chain containing two mutations that inactivate the ricin molecule's toxicity, which was originally invented at the University of Texas Southwestern.
+Soligenix, Inc. RiVax® vaccine is a proprietary heat-stable recombinant subunit vaccine developed to protect people against exposure to ricin toxin.
+RiVax contains a genetically altered version of a Ricin Toxin A (RTA) chain containing two mutations that inactivate the ricin molecule's toxicity, invented initially at the University of Texas Southwestern.

 RiVax is administered as an intramuscular injection on 2 or 3 occasions, resulting in the adaptive immune system mounting an antibody response.
 After intramuscular injection with RiVax, IgG and other antibodies are produced and circulate within the body and can mop up ricin whether it was inhaled, eaten, or injected.

 RiVax Clinical Trials

 NCBI Phase 1: A pilot clinical trial of a recombinant ricin vaccine in normal humans.

 NCBI Phase 1B: Pilot Phase IB Clinical Trial of an Alhydrogel-Adsorbed Recombinant Ricin Vaccine.
 Clinical Trial NCT00812071: Phase 1B Study of RiVax, a Vaccine to Prevent the Toxic Effects of Ricin (FDA-OPD)